 Nerve cells in our brain send out a large variety of chemical signals: classical neurotransmitters for the ultrafast one-on-one signaling between neurons in synapses, but also many neuropeptides, which can act over large distances, activating many different target cells inside and outside our brain.
 Neuropeptides exert a strong influence on our behavior and our feelings, such as hunger or satiety, arousal, euphoria or pain, but also on brain plasticity, on cognition and regeneration after injury.
 Defects in neuropeptide release are considered to be central in many diseases, from diabetes and obesity to memory- and mood disorders.

 The project will exploit living neurons in culture, also human neurons (also from patients) by reprogramming human fibroblasts, and new photonic approaches to monitor DCVs trafficking and release inside living neurons with single vesicle resolution.
-The overall aim of this project is to characterize DCV trafficking and release, the genes/proteins involved and how these processes can be engineered to assist regeneration after injury or disease.
+The overall aim of this project is to

 The original ERC Advanced proposal abstract (for experts) can be found here: abstractErcAdvancedVerhage.pdf (76.35 KB)